UnknownSuperficialNight/YTPlaylistDownloader/README.md

 download playlist but if playlists exist already it will delete them and remake all songs within

 Delete_config_and_all_urls:
-deletes the ytconfig.txt folder only
+deletes the urls in ytconfig.txt folder only

 Delete_config_and_all_urls_and_folders:
 deletes the ytconfig.txt aswell as all folders u downloaded basically wiping everything like its fresh